doombubbles/bg3-mods/Wiki/Downcasting.md

+# Downcasting

 Many spells now have "cantrip versions" in the way that Create Water used to (and now does again).
-That is, a weaker version of a spell that is "downcasted" to the power of a cantrip, costing no spell slots.
-Each one become available once you're first capable of upcasting the spell.
+That is, a weaker version of a spell that is downcast to the power of a cantrip, costing no spell slots.
+Each one becomes available once you're first capable of upcasting the spell.

 **Magic Missile** - Shoots 1/2/3 missiles that deal 1d4 damage.